jonOriginal/Pterobotdyl-Public/README.md

 # Pterobotdyl - Public
- Pterodactyl client discord bot

  Discord bot for client control for pterodactyl.
+Due to the project being in alpha, there may be bugs that I have not caught, feel free to message me on discord at 12340#0567, or create a pull request.

+### Features
+✅ in-chat console
+✅ power control
+✅ backup management
+Planned:
+❔File manager
+❔Panel Administrator mode

  ### Dependancies:
  - Python 3.7 - 3.10